lacareer/aws-networking/01-networking-immersion-aws/01-foundation/vpc-fundamentals/Readme.md

 **Lab**
 - Use the lab pdf in this directory to completed the foundation lab  exercises.
 Or
-- Use deploy the one-vpc.yaml file to create all resources and go straight to the 'Test Connectivity' section of the pdf lab doc
+- Deploy the one-vpc.yaml file to create all resources and go straight to the 'Test Connectivity' section of the pdf lab doc